otonashixav/solid-flip/README.md

 ## `<TransitionGroup>`

 The `TransitionGroup` component should wrap elements to be transitioned.
-Only elements with a `style` property implementing `CSSStyleDeclaration` e.g. HTMLElements and SVGElements are supported.
+Only Elements (not TextNodes or other non-Element Nodes) are supported.

 ### props